onflow/flow-cli/docs/create-accounts.md

 `flow accounts create`

-:warning: _This command requires an existing Testnet or Mainnet account._
+⚠️ _This command requires an existing Testnet or Mainnet account._

 ## Example Usage